cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/incorporating-deseqdataset-into-microbiomestat.md

 * **feature.ann**: A matrix presenting feature annotations.

 For data integrity and relevance, the function ensures only features with a sum > 0 from the counts data are retained.

-By adopting this conversion process, researchers can smoothly integrate their DESeqDataSet data into MicrobiomeStat, availing the extensive analytical capabilities of the platform.
-This sets the foundation for comprehensive microbiome data analysis.